Wire transfer vs. bank transfer: What is the difference?

 Wire transfer vs bank transfer: Differences

-When comparing wire with bank transfers, the first thing to look at are the user scenarios.
+When comparing wire with bank transfers, it’s essential for businesses to look at the user scenarios first.
 While SWIFT allows domestic and international transfers, bank transfers are more restrictive and depend on the local payment scheme.
 ACH is limited to the US, SEPA payments are mainly limited to the Euro area, with a few exceptions.

-Speed, costs and risk are the main reasons companies and individuals opt for bank transfers.
+Speed, costs and risk are the main reasons companies opt for bank transfers.
 ACH usually takes 1 business day, while transaction costs can be as low as 1 USD.
-On the other hand, SWIFT may take several days and involves a hefty fee of 3-5% of the total amount sent.
+On the other hand, SWIFT may take several days and involves a hefty fee of usually between $25 and $50.
 SWIFT payments can’t be disputed, while senders using ACH still have options to reclaim their money in case anything went wrong.

 Wire Transfer (e.g. SWIFT)Bank Transfer (e.g. ACH)